maykinmedia/objects-api/SECURITY.rst

 Timeline of the process
 -----------------------

-Open Objecten community support is provided by `Maykin`_.
+Open Object community support is provided by `Maykin`_.
 The community support team is responsible for the handling of security issues.

 1. The recipients of the report first validate if there is indeed a (possible)